 A student accused of academic misconduct has the option to stay in the class or to drop the class if the drop is made within the approved time periods and according to the regulations established by the university.
 If the student chooses to drop the class, the student will be required to sign a statement of understanding that if the student is later found responsible for academic misconduct, then the student will receive an "F" for the course.

-In instances in which the student admits responsibility or is judged to be responsible by OSC or the SCHB, a staff member of the Dean of Students Office will counsel with the student in an effort to deter any further such incidents.
+In instances in which the student admits responsibility or is found to be responsible by OSC or the SCHB, a staff member of the Dean of Students Office will counsel with the student in an effort to deter any further such incidents.

 Student records concerning academic dishonesty are maintained in the Dean of Students Office for a period of seven years, after which the file records are purged.
 These student records are confidential.
-However, when the student is expelled, suspended, or his or her admission is revoked, a notation will appear on the academic transcript that the student has been dropped due to disciplinary action is not eligible to enroll.
+However, when the student is expelled, suspended, or their admission is revoked, a notation will appear on the academic transcript that the student has been dropped due to disciplinary action is not eligible to enroll.
 In the event that an instructor is uncertain how to handle an incident of suspected academic dishonesty, the Dean of Students is available at any time to provide advice and assistance to the instructor in deciding a proper course of action to be taken.

 Response to Classroom Disruption

 Should any student officially enrolled for credit or audit in a class disrupt the instructor's ability to ensure a safe environment, control the class agenda, and/or deliver the approved curriculum, the instructor has the right to ask that the disruptive action cease immediately.
-The instructor may find it useful to include general guidelines about disruptive behavior on the course syllabus; and in the event of a classroom disruption, the instructor may, if she or he finds it necessary, explain to the student and the class why the particular action is deemed disruptive.
+The instructor may find it useful to include general guidelines about disruptive behavior on the course syllabus; and in the event of a classroom disruption, the instructor may, if they find it necessary, explain to the student and the class why the particular action is deemed disruptive.
 The instructor should also take into consideration complaints of disruptive behavior brought to their attention by students.
 The responsible student should cease the disruption and utilize non-disruptive means for expressing disagreement or concern.
 If the disruption continues, the instructor can pursue various forms of intervention, including suspension from class, use of student disciplinary regulations, or police intervention, as discussed in more detail in the Faculty Handbook.

 Although most situations are best resolved without resorting to requests for police intervention, the Department of Public Safety should be called when the disruptive behavior prohibits the continuation of the class.
 The Department of Public Safety may also be called if any person enters or remains in the classroom after being asked by the instructor to leave.